michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0080.md

 - n: a means of surviving
 - n: minimal (or marginal) resources for subsisting
 ### Family
+- subsistence: subsistences+
-subsistence: subsistences+;subsist: subsisted, subsistence, subsister, subsisting, subsists
+- subsist: subsisted, subsistence, subsister, subsisting, subsists
 ### Examples
 - Environmental groups oppose the mine, as do many native residents who rely on the fish as a subsistence food.
 - Warfare, forced relocations, slavery, suppression of traditional subsistence activities, and the dismantling of social structures and cultural practices all contributed substantially to depopulation.